Method XbpHTMLStyle():draw() Foundation

 |CSS selector||Draw state|

 In addition, a set of pre-defined CSS classes exist which can also be activated using the <nState> parameter.
-These CSS classes represent standard UI elements such as the edit field of a combo box.
+These CSS classes represent object draw states as well as standard UI elements such as the edit field of a combo box.

 |CSS class||Draw state|